-The latest figures released by the Finance & Leasing Association (FLA) show growth of 7% in consumer finance new business in September, compared with the same month last year.
-In Q3 2016, new business was also up by 7% compared with the same quarter in 2015.
+The latest figures released by the Finance & Leasing Association (FLA) show growth of 9% in consumer finance new business in November, compared with the same month in 2015.

-Credit card and personal loan new business together grew by 8% compared with September 2015, while growth in retail store and online credit new business was flat.
-New business in the second charge mortgage market grew 4% by value and fell 1% by volume over the same period.
+Credit card and personal loan new business together grew by 10% compared with November 2015, while retail store and online credit new business increased by 3% over the same period.
+Second charge mortgage new business volumes fell in November by 6%, while growth in the value of second charge mortgage new business was flat.

 Geraldine Kilkelly, Head of Research and Chief Economist at the FLA, said: